cash0211/learngit/readme.txt

 Git is a distributed version control sys.
-Git is a free software.
+Git is a free sofware distributed under the GPL.